urbanairship/urbanairship-cordova/README.md

         pushID: <Push address>
     }

-This event is trigerred when your application recieves a registration response from Urban Airship.
+This event is triggered when your application receives a registration response from Urban Airship.

     document.addEventListener('urbanairship.registration', function(event) {
         if (event.error) {